Congressman Mike Kelly challenges claims in Erie Reader op-ed - NewsBreak

 He argued an opinion piece written by Erie County Democratic Chairman Jim Wertz suggests Kelly is on a pardon list.

-Kelly claims this is a distraction from the real issues facing the country, citing inflation and high gas prices.Congressman Mike Kelly upset at Erie Reader for op-ed piece
+Kelly claims this is a distraction from the real issues facing the country, citing inflation and high gas prices.Biden experiencing ‘very mild symptoms’ after testing positive for COVID-19

 According to Kelly, he has never sought a pardon.
 However when we asked him about the pardon he did not answer the question directly.